Everything You Need To Know For Visiting the Warner Bros Studio Tour Hollywood (2026)

 Movie Magic

-The experiences I’ve written about above specifically pertain to the base studio tour package, which Kate and I loved!
-But of course, your experience can vary depending on which of the four ticket options you choose from.
+The experiences I’ve written about above specifically pertain to the base studio tour and “Holidays Made Here” packages, respectfully (and both of which I loved)!
+But of course, your experience can vary depending on which of the ticket options you choose from.

 In any case, if you’re in LA and want to experience some Hollywood movie magic, I cannot recommend a visit to the Warner Bros Studio Tour enough!